 The key issue is what happens when someone tests positive.
 Here there are two solutions; which have loosely been categorized as “centralized” and “decentralized”.
 These words qualify where and how crucial operations for the system happens, namely where “identifiers” are generated, and where the decision as to whether inform a user that they are at risk is taken.

-Centralized Model: Here the identifiers are create by a central server, who sends them to the phones.
+Centralized Model: Here the identifiers are created by a central server, who sends them to the phones.
 Thus, the server can choose which identifiers to give to particular phones.
-In this scheme, upon infection the identifiers that have been seen by the infected persons phone are loaded up into a database, and the central authority has a way of reversing the identifier so as to obtain the actual person.
+In this scheme, upon infection, the identifiers that have been seen by the infected person’s phone are loaded up into a database, and the central authority has a way of reversing the identifier so as to obtain the actual person.
 They can then contact the person who was in contact with the infected person.

-In the centralized model the central authority learns who the infected person has met, and can also extract the movements of the non-infected people.
+In the centralized model, the central authority learns who the infected person has met, and can also extract the movements of the non-infected people.
 Thus the privacy of the non-infected people is seriously compromised.
-In the decentralized system the central authority is simply storing completely random identifiers which cannot be reversed into actual peoples identities.
-Thus in the decentralized system only the privacy of the infected user is compromised; but this is in the same way as happens with the paper based traditional method.
-Thus from a privacy perspective it seems the decentralized option is best.
+In the decentralized system, the central authority is simply storing completely random identifiers that cannot be reversed into actual people’s identities.
+Thus in the decentralized system, only the privacy of the infected user is compromised — but this is in the same way as happens with the paper-based traditional method.
+Thus from a privacy perspective, it seems the decentralized option is best.

 To make contact tracing solutions based on Bluetooth practical, phone manufacturers will have to cooperate and loosen some of the restrictions that they implemented to protect users’ privacy against Apps.
 How can this be done while maximally preserving privacy?